Vanessalb/Rebu/README.md

 Harvesting the most underused resource in our cities - cars.
 We provide co-sharing for the next generation of transportation.

 ## _About Us_
-Our company is committed to establishing the highest quality of sustainable transportation for everyone.
-Rebu is designed to fit your lifestyle and allows you to choose a plan that fits you.
-Autonomous vehicles are already widely used today and statistics show that they will only continue to grow in the future.
-Rebu streamlines and shortens the whole experience of driving and makes it convenient and hassle-free.
-Rebu aims to help people who either don't enjoy driving or simply don't have the time or access to affordable and safe autonomous vehicles.
-The co-leasing and co-owning service allows utilizes algorithms  that create customizable profiles that fit  the user's **budgets, tastes and lifestyle**.
+Rebu is committed to establishing the highest quality of sustainable transportation for everyone.
+Rebu's mission is to match people with one another that desire to co-lease or co-own a vehicle.
+By utilizing algorithms, Rebu creates a customized profile based on the user's **budgets, tastes and lifestyle**.
+This allows a hassle-free and convenient way to get in-touch with other users.
+People who don't drive much, limited time to find an individual or insufficient financial competence can have more opportunities available.
+Rebu streamlines and shortens the user experience.

 ## _Why Us_
+We believe that every business action can have negative or positive impacts on the environment.
+We are passionate about finding technology-related solutions to address social, economic and environmental barriers.
+By addressing modern problems, we can create meaningful innovations that are cost effective, useful and practical.
+We are united by the simple principle of creating technology to create more opportunities for others.

 ## _Compatibility_